 Previously he served as an Assistant County Attorney in both Rockingham and Carroll Counties where he prosecuted cases ranging from speeding tickets to Aggravated Felonious Sexual Assault.
-In addition to his employment in New Hampshire, O'Rourke spent three years in Alabama as an Assistant United States Attorney where he prosecuted a vast array of federal crimes while being a member of the district’s Joint Terrorism Task Force.
-He also spent a year in private practice at the highly regarded firm of Hoefle, Phoenix, Gormley, and Roberts in Portsmouth.
+In addition to his employment in New Hampshire, Terence was appointed as an Assistant United States Attorney in Alabama where he prosecuted a vast array of federal crimes.
+He was a member of the district’s Joint Terrorism Task Force and the lead attorney on Counter-Terrorism, Counter-Proliferation and Counter-Espionage Operations, requiring a Top Secret SCI clearance.
+He also spent a year in private practice at the highly-regarded firm of Hoefle, Phoenix, Gormley, and Roberts in Portsmouth.

 Terence's service is marked by compassion.
 He always strives to prosecute the major players and practice leniency whenever possible against economically and socially disadvantaged individuals caught up in the system.

 O’Rourke is also defined by his experience as a military officer.
 By joining the Army, he continued a commitment to this nation honored by his father and grandfathers before him.
 In the O’Rourke household, the military is known as “the service;” Terence answered the call.